Elmore-Portfolio/Resume_Static_Site/README.md

     a) Utilize AWS Certification Manager for the TLS

-    b) Utilize Cloudfront to attach the TLS certificate to, and point to the S3 bucket aka the website
+    b) Utilize Cloudfront and attach the newly created TLS certificate

 ## Issues that needed to be resolved: